Tsuk1ko/nhentai-helper/README.md

   - Add pjax support.
 Changing pages will not interrupt downloads.
   - Download queue support.
   - The caption of downloaded manga will be marked with grey color.
+  - Mark the last downloaded position in the manga list.

 ![preview1](https://raw.githubusercontent.com/Tsuk1ko/nhentai-helper/master/docs/preview1.png)